Pressio/pressio-tutorials/docs/source/endtoend/readthisfirst.rst

 Start reading here
 ==================

-This section offers severals end-to-end tutorials/demos covering some of the key ROM methods implemented in pressio.
+This section offers a suite of end-to-end tutorials/demos covering some of the key ROM methods implemented in pressio.

 Why doing this?